sxijyoti/git-ws/git-in-action.md

 ```
 We recommend using [Commit Conventions](https://www.conventionalcommits.org/) to keep your messages clear.

+> [!Tip]
-Tip: Pull latest changes before you start work and before you push, to avoid conflicts and keep your branch up to date.
+> Pull latest changes before you start work and before you push, to avoid conflicts and keep your branch up to date.

 ```
 # If you're working directly on main